D2C vs. B2C: What is the Difference?

 Q2.
 What are some D2C vs. B2C examples?

 Ans: B2C (Business-to-Consumer): A brand selling through third-party retailers.
-Example: Zomato connecting restaurants with consumers for food delivery and dining-out experiences.
+Example: Zomato connects restaurants with consumers for food delivery and dining-out experiences.

 D2C (Direct-to-Consumer): A brand selling directly via its own website or stores.
 Example: the brand Licious delivers fresh, high-quality meat directly to consumers through their app.